 It’s one of the most-often-asked interview questions, just behind “What are your strengths?” and "What are your weaknesses?”

 Even so, many jobseekers in Singapore don't take it seriously, thinking it’s just an icebreaker meant to put them at ease.

 But they should carefully consider their response because it’s more than a throwaway opener for most interviewers.
 When hiring managers in Singapore pose this question, they’re hoping candidates will give them some insight as to why they think they’re a good fit for the job.

 They’re also using it to learn about applicants’ priorities, which will give them a better sense of who candidates really are.

 And that’s not all: Interviewers also ask this question to judge how articulate and confident interviewees are, which in turn gives them a view of how new hires might present themselves to customers, clients and colleagues if they get the job.

-As a job seeker, your answer will give you a great opportunity to spotlight the skills and experience that make you the ideal candidate for a job.
+As a jobseeker in Singapore, your answer will give you a great opportunity to spotlight the skills and experience that make you the ideal candidate for a job.
 And because it’s the question most hiring managers lead with, it can also help you get the job interview off on the right foot.

 Alternately, others offer descriptions of the problems in their current job, explaining that they applied for this position because their commute is horrible, or their boss is a challenge, or their employer won’t allow them to work a flexible working hours.